 Q: How is the focus of the evening determined?

-A: The focus is established collaboratively with our sponsor and guests.
+A: The focus is established collaboratively with our sponsor.
 Some sponsors may wish to focus on a hot topic of the day (blockchain, etc), while others will want to discuss a challenge more closely aligned with the solutions they offer.
 (Some topics will fit both categories.)
-A few weeks before the event, healthsystemCIO.com will write a list of proposed topics for our sponsor to review.
-At the event, Editor-in-Chief Anthony Guerra will facilitate the discussion, ensuring all guests are included in the conversation.
+A few weeks before the event, healthsystemCIO.com will write a list of proposed discussion points for our sponsor to review.
+At the event, Editor-in-Chief Anthony Guerra will facilitate the discussion, ensuring all guests are included.

 Q: As the sponsoring organization, how should we think about how to utilize our three seats?